 My Summer Trails story began in 2008 after previously working at Camp Southwoods (Summer Trails' sister sleep-away camp).
 I started out with bookkeeping, and in recent years, have taken on managing all operations, as well as our Baseball Camp.
 What I love about Baseball Camp is watching kids truly enjoy the game, while improving their baseball skills.
 Watching a camper get the game winning hit or make the game saving play is always a highlight for me!
 Because of the camp experience, I was introduced to my wife Sandy and we now have two daughters who also get to enjoy Summer Trails.
 My older daughter Danica has learned to swim, play Gaga, scale the climbing wall, and hit bulls eyes in archery.
-My younger daughter Delaney is already looking forward to meeting her counselors and learning to swim like her big sister!
+My younger daughter Delaney is following in her big sister's footsteps and loves camp!
 I know they will both have an amazing time here, and it is so special to watch them grow each summer.

 My Summer Trails story started when I was a camper all the way back in Nursery Girls.
 From the very first summer I was at camp, it always felt like home.
-Although the girls in my group and counselors changed year to year, the feeling of belonging was constant.
+Although some of the girls in my group and counselors changed year to year, the feeling of belonging was constant.
 With all the remarkable years as a camper, I couldn’t wait until I was old enough to work at camp.
 While working at camp I had the privilege of watching campers not only learn to swim, but grow up at camp, and often come back to work with us at camp and the pool.
 I love that we are able to grow our aquatics staff from our “pool” of counselors.
 In 2006 I became the Camp Aquatics Director following in the footsteps of a lot of great people before me.
 In the Fall of 2008, when I was offered a year round position at camp, it was the perfect fit for me.
-I now get to go to camp all year long!
+In 2018 I was honored to move into the position of Associate Director.
 While in the office, I have had the opportunity to connect with so many wonderful campers, families and staff members.

 What’s the name of the game?
 BASEBALL